India-Aus friendship 10 out of 10, PM Modi an inspiring leader: Ex-Australia PM Malcolm Turnbull | Politics

 India-Aus friendship 10 out of 10, PM Modi an inspiring leader: Ex-Australia PM Malcolm Turnbull

-But from the outside, an inspiring leader and clearly making a huge difference, Turnbull told PTI.The 29th Australian prime minister said the two countries have got many things in common -- the love for cricket, rule of law and democracy -- and their friendship is ten out of ten.
+But from the outside, an inspiring leader and clearly making a huge difference, Turnbull, the Liberal Party of Australia leader who served as the prime minister from 2015-2018, told PTI.The 29th Australian prime minister said the two countries have got many things in common -- the love for cricket, rule of law and democracy -- and their friendship is ten out of ten.

 - Country: